OMGF wasn’t able to Process all Google Fonts on my site

-It's possible that after activating OMGF (and OMGF Pro) that not all Google Fonts are served from your server, i.e. hosted locally.
-This can be for several reason, most of which are listed below, with possible solutions.
+It’s possible that after activating OMGF not all Google Fonts are served from your server, i.e. hosted locally.
+As of v6, OMGF will notify you if it finds a Google Fonts request in the frontend it can’t process.

 Check for Known Issues with Themes/Plugins